 Section 125 of the Internal Revenue Code has allowed the plan to establish the following spending accounts that allow employees to pay benefit-related expenses with pre-tax dollars:

 - Premium account: Contributions to the employer-sponsored benefit plans.
-If you must contribute to the cost of the employer-sponsored benefit plans such as the medical/dental plans, you can have this deduction taken on a pre-tax basis, automatically giving you more money in your paycheck.
+If you must contribute to the cost of the employer-sponsored benefit plans such as the medical/dental plans, you can have this deduction taken on a pre-tax basis.

 - Health care flexible spending account (FSA): Covers eligible health care expenses for you and your family that are not reimbursed by any medical, dental, or vision care plan that you or a dependent may have.